Flat-Rate Credit Card Processing: The Complete Guide For Merchants

 Average Flat-Fee Credit Card Processing Rates

 At the time of this update, flat-rate credit card processing fees range between 2.6% and 3.5% on the variable side and between $0.05 to $0.50 on the fixed fee side.
-You may see different combinations of variable and fixed fees, depending on whether the processor is primarily serving small ticket or large ticket merchants.

-Are Flat-Rate Merchant Services A Good Deal?
+Are Flat-Rate Merchant Services Cheaper?

 - Seasonal businesses